 How can a refractive error be corrected?

 The cornea accounts for about 60% of the eye’s total refractive power (40 diopters): it can change the direction of light beams, converging them towards the retina, due to its curvature.
 By altering corneal thickness, laser refractive surgery aims at ensuring that images come into focus on the retina.
-In short, we could say that we must flatten the cornea to correct myopia, whereas we need to increase it curvature to correct hypermetropia.
+In short, we could say that we must flatten the cornea to correct myopia, whereas we need to increase its curvature to correct hypermetropia.

-WHAT are the main techniques?
+What are the main techniques?